Samsung's Galaxy Note 8 comes with a huge premium display, dual cameras and improved S-Pen stylus at a premium price point.

 What’s new about the Galaxy Note 8?
-Large AMOLED "Infinity" Display, improved S-Pen, dual cameras
+6.3 inch infinity display, octa-core processor, improved S-Pen, Dual cameras

-How much will the Galaxy Note 8 cost?
-High premium pricing above $1,200
+How much will the Galaxy Note 8 cost? $1,499 outright or on contract

 What is the Samsung Galaxy Note 8?

-The Samsung Galaxy Note 8 will continue Samsung's typical pattern of releasing one set of smaller premium phones in the first half of a given year, followed by the larger "Note" variant in the latter half of the year.
+The Samsung Galaxy Note 8 continues Samsung's typical pattern of releasing one set of smaller premium phones in the first half of a given year, followed by the larger "Note" variant in the latter half of the year.

-That makes the upcoming launch of the Samsung Galaxy Note 8 particularly important for Samsung, because it wants to wipe the slate clean and remind smartphone buyers that it not only invented the phablet category, but that it can also make exceptionally good smartphones.
+That makes the Samsung Galaxy Note 8 particularly important for Samsung, because it wants to wipe the slate clean and remind smartphone buyers that it not only invented the phablet category, but that it can also make exceptionally good smartphones.

-So what will we see when Samsung officially drops the curtain on 23 August 2017?
+So what did we see when Samsung officially announced the Note 8 curtain on 23 August 2017?

-It's likely that the Note 8 will feature either a 6.3 or 6.4 inch screen with the same "infinity display" edge found on the Samsung Galaxy S8 and Samsung Galaxy S8+.
-What that means in practical terms is that nearly all of the front of the phone is taken up with screen display, with virtually no bezels to speak of.
+The Note 8 features a 6.3 inch 2960x1440 pixel screen with the same "infinity display" edge found on the Samsung Galaxy S8 and Samsung Galaxy S8+.
+What that means in practical terms is that nearly all of the front of the phone is taken up with the screen display, with virtually no bezels to speak of.

-We'd also expect to see Samsung make some fuss about the inclusion of Bixby, the AI assistant that it launched with the Galaxy S8 range.
-While Bixby is yet to start actually talking to Australians, having only just launched in the US some months after general phone availability, Samsung has made no secret of the fact that it intends Bixby to be the centrepiece of its AI ambitions moving forward for all of its technology lines.
+The Note 8 will also be just the second phone series to see Bixby, the AI assistant that it launched with the Galaxy S8 range.
+Bixby has only recently started actually talking to Australians.
+Samsung has made no secret of the fact that it intends Bixby to be the centrepiece of its AI ambitions moving forward for all of its technology lines.

 Samsung has been a strong competitor in the smartphone camera space over the past couple of years, but this year with the Galaxy S8 and S8+, it rather rested on its laurels, with only the slightest of improvements over last year's Galaxy S7 and S7 Edge cameras.
 They were (and are) fine cameras for general smartphone use, but against competitors such as the Huawei P10 Plus or Sony Xperia XZ Premium, Samsung wasn't pushing the edge.